 SECTION 2.
-PRIMARY PROGRAM OF STUDY AND CTE SECONDARY PROGRAMS FOR 2022-2023
+PRIMARY PROGRAM OF STUDY AND CAREER AND TECHNICAL EDUCATION (CTE) SECONDARY PROGRAMS FOR 2023-2024

-In accordance with Florida's Four-Year Perkins V State Plan, during the 2022-2023 program year, each eligible recipient will be required to use Perkins funds to support only those career preparatory and technology education programs that:
+In accordance with Florida's Four-Year Perkins V State Plan, during the 2023-2024 program year, each eligible recipient will be required to use Perkins funds to support only those career preparatory and technology education programs that meet:

-- meet size, scope and quality requirements; - meet labor market alignment requirements; - meet a need identified in the agency's 2021-2022 Comprehensive Local Needs Assessment - must offer a sufficient number of fully compliant programs of study, so at least 50% of your agency's CTE enrollment is enrolled in these programs of study.
+- SSQ requirements. - LMA requirements. - A need identified in the agency's 2021-2022 CLNA. - The requirement to offer a sufficient number of fully compliant programs of study.
+For 2023-2024, at least 75 percent of your agency's CTE enrollment must be enrolled in these programs of study.